unstoppablecarl/downsync/src/markdown/downsync-rules-changelog.md

 ## Beta 4.2.0 Feb 5, 2024

+#### Improved Scenario rules

+Cleaned up and improved scenario rules in the rulebook

 #### Seeker Team stealth

 The seeker team no longer loses its Stealth Token after performing an attack.